christoph-cullmann/www/content/projects.md

 ## Github

-Some smaller things I work on, like this homepage, can be found on my GitHub account:
+Some smaller things I work on can be found on my GitHub account:

 * https://github.com/christoph-cullmann/